simon-donike/DepthDif/docs/experiments.md

 ## Experiment 11
 Setup:
-- training uses the ambient objective target (ambient-occlusion training mode)
+- training uses the ambient objective target (ambient-occlusion training mode), differing from Experiment 10 by calculating the loss over all X pixels instead of just the generated, not conditioned-upon pixels.

 Status:
  ...currently training...